ADHD Guide

 How do ADHD couples handle money fights?

 Most money fights in ADHD relationships come from different spending visibility.
-When both partners can see the same dashboard — without judgment categories like 'wasteful' — conversations shift from blame to problem-solving.
-Use a shared visual system and check in weekly for 10 minutes max.
+When both partners can see the same pages — without judgment categories like 'wasteful' — conversations shift from blame to problem-solving.
+Use one shared, printed system and check in weekly for 10 minutes max.

 Should ADHD couples combine finances?